-(1) If a Qualifying Termination occurred at December 31, 2023 and a change in control has not previously occurred, Performance-based Units that were actually earned based on performance determined as of the end of the full performance period would vest.

-(2) If a Qualifying Termination occurred at December 31, 2023 and that was more than 60 days before a change in control, two-thirds of the annual Time-based Units granted in 2022 would vest and one-third of the annual Time-based Units granted in 2023 (subject to the officer's compliance with certain restrictive covenants) would vest.
-If the Qualifying Termination occurred at December 31, 2023 and a change in control had previously occurred, or a change in control occurred within 60 days after the Qualifying Termination, the executive officer would be entitled to full vesting.

-- (3) In the event of a Qualifying Termination that occurs during the performance period and is not in connection with a change in control, Performance-based Units that are actually earned based on performance determined as of the end of the full performance period would vest pro rata based on days elapsed through the date of termination (subject to the officer's compliance with certain restrictive covenants).
-Although performance is not determinable until the end of the performance period in the case of a Qualifying Termination that is not in connection with a change in control, for purposes of this table it is assumed in such case that performance for the full period would be the same as actual performance through the end of the last fiscal year.
+- (1) If a Qualifying Termination or Retirement occurred at December 31, 2024 and a change in control has not previously occurred, Performance-based Units that were actually earned based on performance determined as of the end of the full performance period would vest. - (2) If a Qualifying Termination occurred at December 31, 2024 and that was more than 60 days before a change in control, two-thirds of the annual Time-based Units granted in 2023 and one-third of the annual Time-based Units granted in 2024 (subject to the officer's compliance with certain restrictive covenants) would vest.
+If the Qualifying Termination occurred at December 31, 2024 and a change in control had previously occurred, or a change in control occurred within 60 days after the Qualifying Termination, the executive officer would be entitled to full vesting.
+In addition, if Retirement occurred at December 31, 2024, the executive officer would be entitled to full vesting. - (3) In the event of a Qualifying Termination or Retirement that occurs during the performance period and is not in connection with a change in control, Performance-based Units that are actually earned based on performance determined as of the end of the full performance period would vest pro rata based on days elapsed through the date of termination or Retirement (subject to the officer's compliance with certain restrictive covenants).
+Although performance is not determinable until the end of the performance period in the case of a Qualifying Termination or Retirement that is not in connection with a change in control, for purposes of this table it is assumed in such case that performance for the full period would be the same as actual performance through the end of the last fiscal year.
 If a change in control occurs during the performance period, the performance period ends on the date of the change in control.
-If the executive officer is employed on the date of the change in control or had a Qualifying Termination within 60 days before the date of the change in control, the PRSUs and Profits Interest Units granted as of January 2022 and January 2023 would vest based on actual performance through the date of the change in control. - (4) In the event of a Qualifying Termination or Retirement that occurs during the performance period and is not in connection with a change in control, Performance-based Units that are actually earned based on performance determined as of the end of the full performance period would vest pro rata based on days elapsed through the date of termination or Retirement (subject to the officer's compliance with certain restrictive covenants).
+If the executive officer is employed on the date of the change in control or had a Qualifying Termination or Retirement within 60 days before the date of the change in control, the PRSUs and Profits Interest Units granted as of January 2023 would vest based on actual performance through the date of the change in control. - (4) In the event of a Qualifying Termination or Retirement that occurs during the performance period and is not in connection with a change in control, Performance-based Units that are actually earned based on performance determined as of the end of the full performance period would vest pro rata based on days elapsed through the date of termination or Retirement (subject to the officer's compliance with certain restrictive covenants).
 Although performance is not determinable until the end of the performance period in the case of a Qualifying Termination or Retirement that is not in connection with a change in control, for purposes of this table it is assumed in such case that performance for the full period would be the same as actual performance through the end of the last fiscal year.
 If a change in control occurs during the performance period, the performance period ends on the date of the change in control.
-If the executive officer is employed on the date of the change in control or had a Qualifying Termination or Retirement within 60 days before the date of the change in control, the PRSUs and Profits Interest Units granted as of January 2022 and January 2023 would vest based on actual performance through the date of the change in control. - (5) Reflects executive officer's current group health plan coverage elections.
+If the executive officer is employed on the date of the change in control or had a Qualifying Termination or Retirement within 60 days before the date of the change in control, the PRSUs and Profits Interest Units granted as of January 2024 would vest based on actual performance through the date of the change in control.